How Car Insurance Claims Affect Your Rates: What to Expect After an Accident

 Filing a car insurance claim can set off a chain reaction that follows your wallet for years.
 Whether you're dealing with a fender bender, a major collision, or damage from a storm, understanding how insurers respond to claims is one of the most valuable things you can know as a driver.

-In this guide, you'll learn exactly how different types of claims affect your premiums, how long a surcharge typically lasts, and the smart math behind deciding whether to file or pay out of pocket.
+In this guide, you'll learn exactly how different types of claims affect your premiums in 2026, how long a surcharge typically lasts, and the smart math behind deciding whether to file or pay out of pocket.
 Armed with this knowledge, you could save hundreds — or even thousands — of dollars over the life of your policy.

 Key Pinch Points

-• At-fault accidents raise premiums 20–40% on average nationwide
+• At-fault accidents raise premiums 40–50% on average nationally

-• Claim surcharges typically stay on your record for 3 to 5 years
+• Claim surcharges typically last 3 to 5 years on your record

-• Comprehensive claims (hail, theft) usually cause smaller rate increases
+• Comprehensive claims (hail, theft) usually cause a 3–10% rate increase

-• Paying out of pocket can save money on minor single-vehicle damage
+• Paying out of pocket can save money when repairs are near your deductible

 Compare Car Insurance Rates in Ohio